The Writing Fellows Program

 The Writing Fellows Research Consortium is student research presentations held at the end of every semester as part of course activities open to an extended audience.
 This event is an occasion for Writing Fellows–talented undergraduate writers enrolled in the second (WCS 391) and third (WCS 392) courses of the Writing Fellows Sequence–to share their research and receive feedback beyond the classroom.

 All students enrolled in the sequence, Writing Fellow Interns, Writing Fellow alumni, all students and all faculties in the community are welcome.
 Fellows present work-in-progress research projects on a variety of research issues of interest in peer tutoring and writing center scholarship that they have been exploring from the perspective of our concrete and immediate context.
-(See research topics in the flyers and programs from the past Consortium)

-View the Spring 2024 Program here.
+See the Fall 2024 Program

 The Writing Fellows Student Handbook